Unit economics dashboard: what to improve first when unit economics slip

 Decision

-Which lever to fix first when unit economics slip: acquisition cost, retention, pricing, or margin.
+Which lever to fix first when unit economics slip: acquisition cost, retention, pricing, margin, or cash timing.

 Use it when